asia281/asia281.github.io/_posts/2024-01-01-causal-basics.md

 If $Y, M, T$ satisfy criterion and we have positivity, then:
 $$ P(y|do(t)) = \sum_m P(m|t) \sum _{t'} P(y|m, t')P(t') $$

+# Other criterions

+**Necessary criterion:** For each backdoor path from $T$ to any child $M$ of $T$ that is an ancestor of $Y$, we must block the path.
+It's not sufficient criterion.

+**Unconfounded children criterion**: All backdoor paths from the treatment variable T to all of its children that are ancestors of Y with a single conditioning set must be block.
+Sufficient when T is a single variable.

+# Currently, we usually try to solve one of the following problems:

+1. **Causal inference**: How much would some specific variables (features or the label) change if we manipulate the value of another specific variable?

+2. **Causal discovery**: By modifying the value of which variables could we change the value of another variable?